Image

 When are the SQE assessments and how do I book my place?

-Further timings of the SQE1 and SQE2 assessments for 2022 onwards can be found on the SRA SQE site.
+For information about dates and timings of the SQE1 and SQE2 assessments, please refer to the SRA SQE site.

-Kaplan is managing the SQE assessments, which will take place at Pearson VUE test centres across the UK and internationally.
+The SQE assessments are centrally administered by Kaplan and take place at Pearson VUE test centres across the UK and internationally.

-The assessments are completely separate from any courses you might do to prepare for them, and need to booked independently by you (unless your course provider has specifically indicated that the assessments are included in the cost of the course fees and are being booked for you).
+As the assessments are completely separate from any courses, your assessment dates will need to be booked independently by you (unless your course provider has specifically indicated that the assessments are included in the cost of the course fees and are being booked for you).

 Anybody wanting to take the SQE assessments first needs to register online with the SRA SQE site prior to booking the assessment.
 You don't need to wait until you are ready to book an assessment - you should register as early as possible to allow yourself sufficient time to complete all the pre-booking steps.